Qual207/Qual207.github.io/2022_summer_oymc.md

 Additionally, **The Daily Challenge will be doing a livesolve of the competition on August 21st at 7-8 PM EST**, a week after the competition.
 Students, parents, and coaches are all welcome to come and see the various explanations to the problems from the contest.
 The zoom link is [here](https://us06web.zoom.us/meeting/register/tZ0lcu-qpjwvE9CsLkIfMc5liKiin_kV1lrG).

+# Prizes

+This year, the OYMC will be offering 4 AoPS coupons along with 2 Daily Challenge Live Module Classes and 2 1 Hour Private Lessons with The Beauty Of Math.
+Additionally, Desmos is providing a 45 dollar gift code that can be used at their Des-Store which will be offered as a raffle prize.
+More prizes are still rolling in!

 # Format of Competition